 When Is a Sinus Lift Needed?

-Reasons for needing a sinus lift include:
+Not all implant cases require a lift, reasons for needing a sinus lift include:

 - Long-term tooth loss in the upper jaw (particularly the back teeth)

 - Damage to the bone from a previous surgical procedure

 - Your maxillary sinus is simply just too close to (or too large for) the area where the implant needs to be placed

 Often, due to some type of trauma injury, or due to some form of periodontal gum disease, patients will lose bone matter in their upper jaw area – this impedes a dental implant from being placed.
 In order to combat this issue, a sinus lift procedure is often performed.